- Things to Do

 - Plan Your Trip

-Just when I thought that my dream would never be realized in Arizona, Windmill Ranch south of Flagstaff on I-17 at Exit 328 started offering exhilarating sleigh rides through the snow – in a two-horse drawn sleigh (sigh!)
-You’ll be transported – laughing all the way – to a hidden campsite in the Coconino National Forest for hot cocoa around a toasty campfire.
+Just when I thought that my dream would never be realized in Arizona, Hitchin' Post Stables, located at 4848 Lake Mary Rd., offers exhilarating sleigh rides through the snow – in a horse-drawn sleigh (sigh!).
+You’ll be transported – laughing all the way – to a hidden campsite in the Coconino National Forest for a cowboy cookout around a toasty campfire.
 And then you’ll be jingled o’er the fields back to the rustic ranch.

 Your spirits will be made bright when Arizona Nordic Village (formerly Flagstaff Nordic Center) makes snowshoeing easy peasy.
 You can rent snowshoes and explore miles of groomed trails that meander through the Ponderosa pines.
-If cross-country skiing is something you’ve always wanted to take a crack at, then rent skis, boots and poles at the Arizona Nordic Village or Mormon Lake Lodge.
+If cross-country skiing is something you’ve always wanted to take a crack at, then rent skis, boots and poles at the Arizona Nordic Village.
 Enjoy the pristine backcountry on groomed, snowy tracks that make memories and fabulous selfie ops.

 While I am at the cautionary stage of this blog post, please be reminded that stopping or parking on I-17 is prohibited and totally unsafe.
 With more than a dozen places that offer fun and safe winterplay opportunities in Flagstaff, there is absolutely NO need to stop your vehicle on the freeway and no need to let your family play in the snow along I-17.